 - An effective job search will not work without the correct level of research.
-Not every company will have an opening – you’ve got to go and find the ones that have.
-Your immediate goal is to identify firms that are big enough to have a marketing department; are desirable enough to work for & within a sensible commute.
-Next you need to discover who the relevant people are & start to build up a contact list.
+Not every company will have an opening – you’ve got to go and find the ones that do.
+Your immediate goal is to identify firms that are big enough to have a marketing department, are desirable to work for, and are within a sensible commute.
+Next you need to discover who the relevant people are and start to build up a contact list.
 Your initial research may take a few days to build a picture of your local area but it’s worth the pain.
 It will pay off in the long run.
 Without the right amount of research your job search could hit the buffers and lose momentum, mainly due to a lack of contacts and information to target.

 - Divide your time with research, applying direct to jobs, talking to specialist recruiters, and generating new leads.
 Never stop until you have a written offer in your hand.
 Even if you are at the latter stages of an interview process – keep going.
 It’s important to keep all options open and try not to focus too much on one opportunity.
 A hiring process can change course or stop overnight so, it’s best to have as many options on the go as possible.

 - The more you apply, the more you learn.
 The knock backs will make you more determined.
 The more interviews you attend, the more assured you will feel and the better you will become at them.
-The better you become – the chances of an offer significantly increase.
+The better you become, the chances of an offer significantly increase.

 - Keep a list of contacts and records of who you have applied to.
 This avoids applying to the same job or company twice.
 It happens a lot and does not do you any favours.
 This will take time to nurture but, keeping all lines of communication open can open new doors in the future.

 There is no single way of finding a job.
 Your friend may have been lucky with their approach and sometimes you will have to accept a temporary kick in the shin, but always remember that some things will work better for others than you, and that a knock back is not a rejection of you as a human being.

 Keep your head held high and keep going – you’ll get there!